 Pre-registration is required.
 Click here to register today!

-In this 1 hour workshop, we will learn the basics of a free 3D design program and explore 3D creations.
+In this hour and a half workshop for adults, you will receive an introduction to the world of 3D design and learn some of the benefits to 3D printing.
+You will explore the basics of TinkerCad, a free online 3D design program.
 Discover the logic behind designing for 3D printers and create your own design.
-Don’t forget your laptops!
+You will need to bring a laptop to the class.
 All 3D designs will be printed within a week of the program and will be yours to keep.
+Pre-registration is required and includes the cost of admission to the Museum.